ITurres/ITurres/README.md

     "🍀 I'm on my way to realizing my second dream, having accomplished the first.", '⌚ I do a bit of watchmaking.',
     '🖥 I enjoy designing web applications.',
-    '🙇🏻‍♂️ Currently working with Angular in depth.', '🌟 Besides web development in general, I specialize in optimizing development workflows, enforcing coding and programming standards, and advocating for adherence to best practices to ensure clean and professional codebases.'
+    '🙇🏻‍♂️ Currently working with Angular + Skote',
+    '🌟 Besides web development in general, I specialize in optimizing development workflows, enforcing coding and programming standards, and advocating for adherence to best practices to ensure clean and professional codebases.'